See how we did that? No? Well, read on and we’ll tell you what it was about that headline that made you want to click through to read this article.

 Need to know how a Scientist would fix it: “Try this, it’s backed by science…”

 Yep, respect is the name of game when it comes to writing headlines.
-Your potential audience has things to do, problems to solve, and they don’t need to waste time clicking on a bombastic headline only to find a puff piece with a bunch of affiliate links and no actual information.
+Your potential audience has things to do, and problems to solve, and they don’t need to waste time clicking on a bombastic headline only to find a puff piece with a bunch of affiliate links and no actual information.

 Make sure your headline accurately portrays the information that follows in the article.
 This is why we suggest not picking a headline until after you actually write the piece.
 Use a working title you came up with while brainstorming (hang on, we’re getting to that) as your starter.
 Then, once you have the content drafted out, you’ll have a much better idea of which direction makes the most sense for the title.